ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Trust Anchors in a TEEP Agent {#trust-anchors-in-teep-agent}

-A TEEP Agent's Trust Anchor Store contains a list of Trust Anchors, which are CA certificates that sign various TAM certificates.
+A TEEP Agent's Trust Anchor Store contains a list of Trust Anchors, which are typically CA certificates that sign various TAM certificates.
 The list is typically preloaded at manufacturing time, and can be updated using the TEEP protocol if the TEE has some form of "Trust Anchor Manager TA" that has Trust Anchors in its configuration data.
-Thus, Trust Anchors can be updated similar to updating the Personalization Data for any other TA.
+Thus, Trust Anchors can be updated similarly to the Personalization Data for any other TA.

 When Trust Anchor update is carried out, it is imperative that any update